theotaburet/github-actions-demo/README.md

 # github-actions-demo

-This i s a repo for building out Github Actions & Tricks
+This is a repo for building out Github Actions & Tricks

 ### To use this project you can do this